rlr/dotjs-addon/README.md

 (This is a Firefox Add-on port of defunkt's Chrome extension <https://github.com/defunkt/dotjs>.)

-dotjs is a Firefox Add-on that executes JavaScript files in `~/.js` based on their filename.
+dotjs is a Firefox Add-on that executes JavaScript files in `~/.js` based on their filename and the domain of the site you are visiting.

 If you navigate to `http://www.google.com/`, dotjs will execute `~/.js/google.com.js`.